EllaBrands/stanDev/Developer-Process.md

 First, fork the GitHub stan-dev/stan repository.
 Done through either the web or the GitHub application.

-Add the stan-dev/stan repo as a remote (typically called `upstream`) to your own fork:
+Add the stan-dev/stan repo as a remote (typically called `upstream`) to your own fork (more on  [syncing github forks](https://help.github.com/articles/syncing-a-fork) with their upstream repos):

     > git remote add upstream https://github.com/stan-dev/stan.git